IBM/microservices-traffic-management-using-istio/README.md

 * Go to your Zipkin Dashboard again and you will see a number of traces done. _Click on Find Traces button with the appropriate Start and End Time_
 ![zipkin](images/zipkin-traces.png)
-* Click on one those traces and you will see the details of the traffic you sent to your BookInfo App.
-It shows how much time it took for the request on `productpage`.
-It also shows how much time ot took for the requests on the `details`,`reviews`, and `ratings` services.
+* Click on one of those traces and you will see the details of the traffic you sent to your BookInfo App.
+It shows how much time it took for the request on `productpage` to finish.
+It also shows how much time it took for the requests on the `details`,`reviews`, and `ratings` services.
 ![zipkin](images/zipkin-details.png)

 [Zipkin Tracing on Istio](https://istio.io/docs/tasks/zipkin-tracing.html)